A damp proof course is commonly abbreviated as the DPC.

 b.
 To prevent the breeding of mosquitoes, growth of termites and other unhealthy conditions that may arise due to dampness.

 c.
 To prevent the development of unpleasant patches on the walls of the building.

 d.
-To protect the painted surfaces from the dampness.
+To protect the painted surfaces from dampness.

 e.
 To prevent the softening as well as crumbling of the plasters.

 f.
-To prevent the deterioration of timber fittings such as doors and window by warping due to the contact with dampness for a subsequent period.
+To prevent the deterioration of timber fittings such as doors and windows by warping due to the contact with dampness for a subsequent period.

 g.
 To protect the floors from the detrimental effect of moisture movement such as reduction of adhesion, loosening of flooring etc.

 h.
 To prevent the pipes and fittings from corrosion by the ingress of moisture.